Calculate applicable TDS on payments to ensure accurate tax deduction and compliance.

 Freelance and contractual payments

-The calculator automatically applies the correct TDS rate, considers threshold limits, and shows the TDS amount and net payable amount instantly.
+The TDS calculator automatically applies the correct TDS rate, considers threshold limits, and instantly displays the TDS amount and net amount payable.

-TDS rates vary depending on whether the recipient is a resident or non-resident and the nature of the payment.
-Non-resident payments may attract different rates and additional surcharge or cess.
+TDS rates differ based on whether the recipient is a resident or non-resident and the nature of the payment.
+Payments made to non-residents may attract different rates along with surcharge or cess.

 How to Use the TDS Calculator Online